gooddavvy/Py_markdown-directory-snapshot-special/README.md

+> [!WARNING]
+> ***This project is to be deprecated, and the experimental UI version is very non-functional.*** Please use the enhanced, ElectronJS-based version of this project, [Flagship Directory Snapshot Tool](https://github.com/auzuma/flagship-directory-snapshot-tool).
+Thank you for your understanding!

 # Py_markdown-directory-snapshot-special

 Description: Snapshot a directory & save non-excluded results of snapshot in an output.md file | Create a directory from the snapshot in an input.md file